Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-5.md

 \end{array}
 $$

-At this point, the encryption scheme is being used “as intended,” meaning thatwe generate its keys $t_i$ uniformly/indepenendtly, and use each key only for one encryption and nothing else.
-Formally speaking, this means we can factor out the body of the for-loop in terms of $\mathcal{L}_{\text{ots-real}}$:
+At this point, the encryption scheme is being used “as intended,” meaning that we generate its keys $t_i$ uniformly/indepenendtly, and use each key only for one encryption and nothing else.
+Formally speaking, this means we can factor out the body of the for-loop in terms of $\mathcal{L}_{\text{ots}\Phi\text{-real}}$:

 $$
 \def\arraystretch{1.5}